Back to Insights

 Cultural Enablers: Building the Agile Mindset

 Frameworks fail without cultural support.
-Southeast Asian enterprises must address specific cultural dynamics:
+Southeast Asian enterprises must address three specific cultural dynamics that shape how agility takes root.

 Hierarchy and Empowerment Balance